Residence Life provides and supports a number of safety measures and support services, extending beyond housing. These include:

 Husky Gold even carries over from semester to semester as long as you remain an active member of the Bloomsburg University community.How is Husky Gold different from FLEX?
 FLEX is a dedicated fund used only in the dining services on campus.
 Depositing into the FLEX allows students to set aside funds specifically for meals and snacks reducing the need to tightly manage their Husky Gold account for fear of not having enough money for food.

 The University Card Center issues identification cards to all University students, staff and faculty.
 You ID card is intended to be used as the primary source of identification on University property and to provide a more secure University community.The Card Center reminds students to hold on to your ID!
-A lot of privileges are granted through your ID: Rec center admission, meals, library books, laundry, vending etc. A replacement ID is $20.
+A lot of privileges are granted with your ID including but not limited to access to your on-campus housing, dining facilities, rec center admission, library books, laundry, vending, photocopiers, mail services and even the Student Health Center.

 The Office of Multicultural Affairs (formerly known as the Multicultural Center) was established in 1993 with the support of Bloomsburg University, The State System of Pennsylvania and the Community Government Association.
 Just as experiential learning programs provide credit and opportunities for individuals to advance their education, units such as the Office of Multicultural Affairs (OMA) serve two purposes: to support the social and academic development of multicultural students through specific academic support services, and to educate the entire academic community through sponsored/co-sponsored programs.Institutions of higher learning that have supported the founding of multicultural affairs offices recognize that such units provide a distinct level of programming and educational services that addresses the specific challenges and issues faced by historically under-represented individuals and/or groups (HUIs) include, but are not limited to, United States citizens of African, Asian, Hispanic/Latino/Chicano and indigenous descent, disabled, gay, lesbian, bisexual, transgender individuals, women and religious groups.
 The OMA staff is dedicated to helping students succeed and graduate from Bloomsburg University.